The Venom Saga: Part Two

 The story continues where it last left off, with the whole city hunting Spider-Man for Jonah's $1 million bounty.
 Spider-Man manages to fight them off until he is shot with a Sonic Blaster device, which weakens him.
-Despite this, Spider-Man manages to escape, and focuses his attention on Eddie Brock and Jonah Jameson and warns him to call off his reward, also mentioning Rhino and how Brock neglected to mention him.
+Despite this, Spider-Man manages to escape, and focuses his attention on Brock and J. Jonah Jameson and warns him to call off his reward, also mentioning Rhino and how Brock neglected to mention him.
 After Jonah visits his hospitalized son, Jameson finds out from him that Brock was lying and fires him.
 He also calls off the manhunt for Spider-Man.

-Noticing another disturbing change in his behavior, Spider-Man seeks the assistance of Doctor Curt Connors, who studies the suit and realizes that it is a Symbiote.
-Spider-Man then uses the symbiote's powers to find a clue in Eddie's apartment, only to run into the Shocker, sent by The Kingpin to destroy the evidence Brock has of the crash site.
+Noticing another disturbing change in his behavior, Spider-Man seeks the assistance of Curt Connors, who studies the suit and realizes that it is an alien symbiote.
+Spider-Man then uses the symbiote's powers to find a clue in Eddie's apartment, only to run into the Shocker, sent by Kingpin to destroy the evidence Brock has of the crash site.
 The two fight, and Shocker gains the advantage, and flees, but Spider-Man follows him.
-Following Shocker leads him to Alistair Smythe and the Promethium X, which Spider-Man steals.
+Shocker leads him to Alistair Smythe and the Promethium X, which Spider-Man steals.
 Kingpin and Shocker form a plan to kidnap John Jameson in an attempt to gain the Promethium X back.
-Using John as bait, they manage to lure Spider-Man, to an old church.
-There the Shocker attacks Spider-Man, but is defeated.
+Using John as bait, they manage to lure Spider-Man to an old church.
+There, Shocker attacks Spider-Man, but is defeated.
 Eddie Brock tries to intervene, but is webbed up for his efforts.
 With Shocker at the mercy of Spider-Man, he begs for his life as Spider-Man is about to push him to his death.
-Spider-Man's conscience gets to him and he relents, only to have the symbiote push Shocker off the belltower, but Spider-Man uses two web lines to save him.
+Spider-Man's conscience gets to him and he relents, only to have the symbiote push Shocker off the bell tower, but Spider-Man uses two web lines to save him.
 Spider-Man, remembering how the symbiote was unusually weakened when he was earlier attacked with a Sonic Blaster, realizes that it is particularly sensitive to loud noises.
-Spider-Man then uses the church bells and the noise weakens the symbiote, and it sloughs off Peter and slinks weakly away.
+Spider-Man then uses the church bells and the noise weakens the symbiote, and it sloughs off Peter and slinks away.
 Peter Parker leaves, relieved to be away from the symbiote.
-Back at the Kingpin's headquarters, Smythe discovers why Spider-Man was so willing to trade the dangerous Promethium X back to them: as it turns out, Promethium X has an extremely short half-life, and in a matter of days it has already decayed into a harmless lump of lead.
-However, the symbiote was still alive and found a new host in Eddie Brock (who's cocooned by Spider-Man) and transformed him into his greatest unlikely friend and foe – Venom.
+Back at Kingpin's headquarters, Smythe discovers why Spider-Man was so willing to trade the Promethium X back to them: Promethium X has a short half-life and has already decayed into a harmless lump of lead.
+However, the symbiote was still alive and found a new host in Eddie Brock and transformed him into Venom.